FionaMacNeill/researchportfolio/content/blog/2022/04/UX Camp Brighton Sticking Power/index.md

 In *'Applying 80/20...'* Tehreim Arif gave us an authentic opportunity to practise with a scenario where we had percentage-based data from a fake employee survey.
 The employees had been asked the following:

->"If you could change one of the following things about your organisation, what would it be?"
+>If you could change one of the following things about your organisation, what would it be?

 We were given the findings as percentages and asked to arrange them from highest to lowest on a piece of paper.
 We then needed to slice the data based on the figures that got us closest to 80% cumulatively.
 Alternatively we could look at the figures that made up the top 20%.
 Figures represented action items like: office location (28%), progression roadmap (25%), salaries (23%)